wsvoboda/SH_Palace/README.md

 Card game - Palace or "Shithead"

-To Do
+### To Do

-Convert board from tutorial to shithead board
+- Convert board from tutorial to shithead board
-Create deck of cards - show on board
+- Create deck of cards - show on board and confirm draggability